- Subscribing Memberships (Previously Science News subscriptions)

 Yes.
 If you currently receive a digital replica edition of Science News, you will continue to do so.
 Also, all subscribing members may opt to receive the Science News digital replica edition in place of their current print copy upon request.
 Please contact our member service department by phone at (800) 552-4412 or by emailing us.
 Subscribing members will receive a new issue notification email every other week with a link to access the digital replica edition.

-You can download the iPad app from the App Store.
-Once downloaded, it will appear in the Newsstand section of your iPad.
-Access to the iPad app is included in your subscribing membership.
+You can download the app for your Apple device, Android device, or for your Amazon Kindle Fire.
+Once downloaded, it will appear in the Newsstand section of your device.
+Access to the app is included in your subscribing membership.

-I am a subscribing member, but I can't log into the iPad app.
+I am a subscribing member, but I can't log into the app.
 What should I do?

 If you do not yet have a user account with us, please create one here.
 You will need your customer number, located on the mailing label of your print magazine, to create an account.
 If you don’t know your customer number, please email us with your full name and zip code and we will be happy to provide it for you.